Larouex/device-twin-diff-viewer/README.md

 The Device Twin Scenario Viewer is a standalone project that is designed assist device developers and testers who are using the forms and update mechanisms in Azure IoT Central.
 ## Project Overview

-* <b>Powerful Emulation</b> - Dynamic Configuration of OPC-UA Server, Nodes and Variables allow you to emulate topologies.
-In this project it is an instance of a Smart Commercial Kitchen.
+* <b>Powerful Emulation</b> - Dynamic Configuration of Devices, Nodes and Variables allow you to emulate complex "Digital Twin" topologies.
+In this project we are working with instances of appliances in a commercial kitchen.
 * <b>Azure IoT Central SaaS Integration</b> - Azure IoT Central is our Software as a Service (SaaS) 'Application Platform' that provides telemetry, device management and rich data visualizations.
 That is just a small part of what it can do.
 We want to provide you with a way to understand and leverage these features with little coding, some configuration and tons of power!

 ## Project Capabilities